yoonki-kim/esp-va-sdk/README.md

     *   The steps you followed to reproduce the issue.
     *   Complete device logs taken over UART.
     *   <voice_assistant>.elf file from the build/ directory.
-    *   The ais_sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.
+    *   The esp-va-sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.

-## A2.5 Migrating to your own AWS account
+## A1.5 Migrating to your own AWS account

 Where does it ask to link the product ID with the AWS Account?

 *   While creating a new product, you will be asked 'Is this device associated with one or more AWS IoT Core Accounts?'.
-When you select 'Yes', you will be asked to enter the AWS Account ID 'Please provide your AWS Account ID[s] (comma separated)?'.
+When you select 'Yes', you will be asked to enter the AWS Account ID 'Please provide your AWS Account ID(s) (comma separated)?'.

 How to change the phone app for the new product ID?